 After seeing the Forum, we headed to the Pantheon.
 The Pantheon, whose name means “temple to every god” in Greek, was, well, a temple to every god.
 It’s in incredibly good shape for its age – it was completed in 128 A.D.

-We finished that afternoon with a walk through the Villa Borghese, which is sort of to Rome what Central Park is to New York.
-It was a beautiful and very welcome break from the crowds of the city.
+We finished that afternoon with a walk through the Villa Borghese, which is almost to Rome what Central Park is to New York.
+It was a beautiful and welcome break from the crowds of the city.
 We had coffee at Sant’Eustachio Il Caffè (renowned as the best place to get coffee in Rome and among the best in the world) and headed back to the hotel to check out.
 Since I was staying an extra night with a few friends, we left the school group as they departed for Florence and headed to the AirBnB we were staying at that night.
 On the way, we passed something I thought only existed in my dreams – ballroom dancers having a social dance in a piazza.
-Unfortunately, they were dancing one of the few remaining styles I have yet to learn (Argentine Tango) so I was unable to join in, but still, it was pretty cool to see.
+Unfortunately, they were dancing one of the styles I have yet to learn (Argentine Tango) so I was unable to join in, but still, it was pretty cool to see.

 We checked into the AirBnB, dropped off our bags, and set out for dinner.
 Night two, I decided, was pasta all’amatriciana night.
 Very good, and very spicy!
 Good for warming up before that evening’s rain came.
 The rain didn’t slow us down, though.
 In fact, we all agreed that the streets sparkled even more in the rain.
 And, as one of my friends so aptly put it, “the rain washes away the tourists.”
 We had beautiful the streets of Rome almost all to ourselves.